 In the food industry: E.g. Production of jams, jellies, syrups etc.

-Sewage treatment: In the treatment of sewage and industrial effluent for wastewater management.
+Sewage treatment: Used in the treatment of sewage and industrial effluent for wastewater management.

 Textile industry: E.g. Scouring, bio-polishing etc.

-Thus immobilization process is widely used in all the fields where the enzyme is immobilized to the certain phase where an enzyme can be reused and stabilize to carry out many reactions
+Thus immobilization process is widely used in all the fields where the enzyme is immobilized to the particular phase where an enzyme can be reused and stabilize to carry out many reactions.